OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

 The MIG profile specifies the exact configuration by which a physical GPU is subdivided into multiple, independent  slices.
 Each profile specifies the fraction of GPU compute and memory.

-We can list aviable MIG Profiles with:
+List the available MIG Profiles with the command below.
+After the command, you will see an output sample:

 ```default
 $ nvidia-smi mig -lgip